Jilly Cooper: Romantic novels series

-In 2017 in her book The Gender Games, writer Juno Dawson described how her obsession with the "ultra-glam" covers of these romances as a child gave her a sense that she was not "very good at being a boy".

-Rutshire Chronicles
+The Rutshire Chronicles

-The best-known of Cooper's works, each book of the Rutshire Chronicles is set in a glamorous and wealthy milieu, such as show jumping or classical music.
-These aspects are contrasted with details of the characters' domestic lives, which are often far from glamorous.
-They feature intricate plots, multiple story lines and a large number of characters.
-The books are linked by recurring characters and sometimes overlap each other.
-The stories heavily feature sexual infidelity and general betrayal, melodramatic misunderstandings and emotions, money worries and domestic upheavals.
+The best-known of Cooper's works, each book of the Rutshire Chronicles is set in a glamorous and wealthy milieu, such as the worlds of show jumping or classical music.
+These books were noted for the luxurious lifestyles portrayed, the proliferation of animals and their wit.
 The first in the series was Riders (1985), an international bestseller, which sold over one million copies.
 The first version of Riders was written by 1970, but shortly after Cooper had finished it, she took it with her into the West End of London, but left the manuscript on a bus.
 The London Evening Standard put out an appeal, but it was never found.
 She was, she says, "devastated" and it took her more than a decade to start it again.
 Set in the world of show-jumping, the novel is the first appearance of Cooper's ongoing central character Rupert Campbell-Black.
 The novel centres on his rivalry with fellow show-jumper Jake Lovell and the novel's denouement is set in the Los Angeles Olympics.

 The follow-up novel to Riders was Rivals, set in the world of commercial television.
 Still featuring Campbell-Black, he joins forces with television presenter Declan O'Hara and other characters to take over the local television station.
 Despite some initial scepticism from her publisher about the setting, the novel debuted at #2 on the Sunday Times bestseller list for hardback fiction on June 12, 1988.
 The next novel in the series was Polo, published in 1991, and was a return to the horse-focussed settings that Cooper became known for.
 Cooper researched the book by travelling to Palm Beach and to Argentina, meeting polo players there.
 The novel went to number 1 in the UK hardback bestseller list, on its first entry.
 Based on a rivalry between British polo player Ricky France-Lynch and an American millionaire Bart Alderton, the novel follows the teams associated with the two figures as they compete around the world.
 It also features Rupert Campbell-Black's illegitimate daughter Perdita as a key protagonist.